microsoft/pxt-arcade/docs/static/gamejam/rules.md

 * Your game must relate to the jam theme.
 Someone playing your game should be able to see how it relates to the theme without extra explanation.
 * Keep the games PG: no NSFW, offensive, or excessively violent content.
+* You must be at least 9 years old to participate.
 * All games must be submitted by someone who is at least 13 years old.
 Younger students are welcome to participate, but it must be in partnership with an adult and with parent permission.
+* See the [full contest rules](static/gamejam/Microsoft%20MakeCode%20Arcade%20Game%20Jam%20Contest%20Official%20Rules.pdf) for more detail.

 ## Make it a Garden Party